PowerShellEmpire/PowerTools/PowerView/README.md

     Invoke-ShareFinderThreaded      -   threaded version if Invoke-ShareFinder
     Invoke-FileFinder               -   finds potentially sensitive files on hosts in the local domain Invoke-FileFinderThreaded       -   threaded version of Invoke-FileFinder
-    Invoke-FindLocalAdminAccess     -   finds machines on the domain that the current user has local admin access to
-    Invoke-FindLocalAdminAccesThreaded- threaded version of Invoke-FindLocalAdminAccess
+    Find-LocalAdminAccess           -   finds machines on the domain that the current user has local admin access to Find-LocalAdminAccessThreaded   -   threaded version of Find-LocalAdminAccess
-    Invoke-UserFieldSearch          -   searches a user field for a particular term Invoke-ComputerFieldSearch      -   searches a computer field for a particular term Get-ExploitableSystem           -   finds systems likely vulnerable to common exploits Invoke-EnumerateLocalAdmin      -   enumerates members of the local Administrators groups across all machines in the domain
+    Find-UserField                  -   searches a user field for a particular term Find-ComputerField              -   searches a computer field for a particular term Get-ExploitableSystem           -   finds systems likely vulnerable to common exploits Invoke-EnumerateLocalAdmin      -   enumerates members of the local Administrators groups across all machines in the domain
-    Invoke-EnumerateLocalAdminsThreaded-threaded version of Invoke-EnumerateLocalAdmins
+    Invoke-EnumerateLocalAdminThreaded-threaded version of Invoke-EnumerateLocalAdmins